Travel details

 Traditional coffee ceremony

 The Ethiopian coffee ceremony is an important part of social and cultural life.
-This ritual, in which guests are invited as a sign of friendship and respect, is considered a symbol of Ethiopian hospitality.
+Invited as a sign of friendship and respect, this ritual is a symbol of Ethiopian hospitality.

 [English Guide]